plthompson/mcomsimr/README.md

-# mcomsimr: An R package for simulating metacommunity dynamics in R
+# mcomsimr: A package for simulating metacommunity dynamics in R

 This package accompanies the manuscript: